Mandisa Monakali

-HIV/AIDS, Millennium Development Goals, Sustainable Development Goals, and her participation in world conferences and women issues; World Conference on Women, 1995 that was held in Beijing, China.
-Ilitha's main focus is the UN Sustainable Development Goal 5: Which is to achieve gender equality and empower all women and girls.
-She is a survivor of violence against women.

-Early life
+Early life and education

 Mandisa Monakali was born in Cape Town, South Africa.
-She has been politically active for women rights since the age of 16.
-During apartheid she started a program to educate women.
-She started the organization to educate women out of her home.
+She began advocating for women's rights at age 16.
+During the apartheid period, she started a program to educate women in her home.
 She was arrested and spent 18 months in jail.
 Upon her release she lived underground for a year until it was safe.
-Mandisa Monakali was born in Cape Town, South Africa.

-She attended ID Mkize High School, Cape Town, South Africa in 1979.

-In 1980 attended University of Western Cape - Cape Town, South Africa and studied Pre School Education.

-In 1983 received a Bachelor of Arts - Humanities from University Of Western Cape.
+She attended ID Mkize High School in Cape Town.
+She then attended the University of the Western Cape, where she studied preschool education.
+She graduated from the university with a Bachelor of Arts in 1983.

 Career

-Mandisa Monakali has spent most of her adult life in human and community development, with a focus on gender development and leadership training for women and youth.
+Monakali spent most of her adult life in human and community development, with a focus on gender development and leadership training for women and youth.
+She was a member of Women's Environment and Development Organization (WEDO), and organized the Women's Action Tent at the World's Summit on Sustainable Development.

-Mandisa Monakali and Litha Musyimi-Ogana the Regional Director of The African Center for Empowerment in Kenya organized the Women's Peace Train during the 2002 World Summit on Sustainable Development (WSSD), August 27-September 4, 2002.
+Monakali and Litha Musyimi-Ogana, the Regional Director of The African Center for Empowerment in Kenya, organized the Women's Peace Train during the 2002 World Summit on Sustainable Development (WSSD), 27 August – 4 September 2002.
 The Women's Peace Train journeyed from Rwanda to South Africa.
 Women from several African countries escorted the Peace Train to advocate for and demand an end to wars and conflict in their countries.
 The Peace Train's goal as stated in the invitations they sent out; "To pass on a strong message to the continent′s leaders, war mongers, armies, guerrillas, arms traders and dealers in the African continent that women want peace and stability for their children and future generations and call upon ring leaders and perpetrators of these wars to end them forthwith."